yuvadm/greenpass/README.md

 Where `Base64EncodedSignature` are 256 bytes of an RSA signature signed with a 2048-bit public key and PKCS#1 v1.5 padding, followed by a `#` delimiter, and then the signed JSON payload as defined in https://github.com/MohGovIL/Ramzor#minimal-dataset

 ⚠️ **The current MOH implementation has a pitfall.** ⚠️ The JSON payload is not signed as is, but rather the **SHA256 hash** of the data is signed.
+This effectively means the payload is hashed twice, once manually, and once as part of the signature verification scheme.

 ### Certificates